aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

 [A-Frame components]: ../core/component.md

-Before we go over the different ways to use JavaScript and DOM APIs, we recommend encapsulating your JavaScript code within [A-Frame components].
+**Important:** Before we go over the different ways to use JavaScript and DOM APIs, we prescribe encapsulating your JavaScript code within [A-Frame components].
 Components modularize code, make logic and behavior visible from HTML, and ensure that code is executed at the correct time (e.g., after the scene and entities have attached and initialized).
-As the most basic example, to register a `console.log` component:
+As the most basic example, to register a `console.log` component *before* `<a-scene>`:

 ```js
 AFRAME.registerComponent('log', {